Generic selectors

 Ipswich Town

-The Club would at some point like to re-develop the Cobbold Stand and boost the capacity of the ground to 40,000.
-However, this is unlikely to happen unless the Club established itself once again as a Premier League Club.
+The Club would eventually like to redevelop the Cobbold Stand and boost the ground's capacity to 40,000.
+However, this is unlikely to happen unless the Club establishes itself once again as a Premier League Club.

 Leicester City